owlchester/kanka/docs/running.md

 ### 6. Run the installer

 Now that the bucket is set up, go back to your console run the following commands.
-The will take care of setting up Kanka's database with all the boilerplate content to make it work.
+This will take care of setting up Kanka's database with all the boilerplate content to make it work.

 ```bash
 sail artisan kanka:install